Clubjudge/hari/README.md

 => #<Hari::Keys::SortedSet:0x007fb5c42a6df0>
 ```

-This returns an object to call then Redis `sorted_set` operations.
-But if you want all the sorted set members instead, call it with the hashbang `!`
+This returns an object to call Redis `sorted_set` operations.
+If you want instead all the sorted set members, call it with the hashbang `!`

 ```ruby
 Hari('user#42').sorted_set!(:friends_ids)